seenaburns/Tungsten/README.rst

     for pod in pods:
         print pod.scanner

 Of course, that stuff is pretty simple.
-Tungsten can handle a lot more.:
+Tungsten can handle a lot more.

 ::